SpecCLIP: Aligning and Translating Spectroscopic Measurements for Stars: Downstream Tasks

 \subsubsection{Multilayer Perceptrons}

 For most downstream tasks involving LAMOST LRS and Gaia XP spectra, we employ MLPs due to their training efficiency and scalability, which make them suitable for processing large datasets with limited computational resources.
 Each MLP has the following layer architecture: $[\text{input\_dim}, 1024, 512, 64, 1]$, where $\text{input\_dim} = \{1462, 343, 768\}$ depending on whether the input is raw LRS spectra, raw XP spectra, or embeddings.
 The output dimension is one, corresponding to a single stellar parameter.
+For pre-trained models via MT, we first reduce the representations by averaging over the sequence dimension (e.g., from $[146, 768]$ to $[768]$ for the LAMOST model).
+The resulting 768-dimensional embeddings and their high-quality labels are then used as input to the MLP.
+For CLIP models and the pre-trained XP model via OAE, no reduction of dimension is required and we directly use the 768-dimensional (projected) embeddings together with their labels.
 Each MLP model has approximately 1.4 million trainable parameters when applied to the embeddings.